• Skip to main content

 Tips for Success

-• Keep the loose brussels sprout leaves.
-When cutting the brussels sprouts, some of the outer leaves might fall off.
-I recommend roasting them along with your quartered brussels sprouts for some extra crunch.
+• Keep the loose Brussels sprout leaves.
+When cutting the Brussels sprouts, some of the outer leaves might fall off.
+I recommend roasting them along with your quartered Brussels sprouts for some extra crunch.

-• Cut the brussels sprouts uniformly.
-Try to cut the brussels sprouts so that they end up roughly the same size.
+• Cut the Brussels sprouts uniformly.
+Try to cut the Brussels sprouts so that they end up roughly the same size.
 This will help them cook through evenly.

 • Use a spoon.
 In order to tell if the balsamic maple glaze is ready, dip a metal spoon into it.
 If the glaze coats the back of the spoon, you're good to go.